Ask questions in your job interview

 But don’t just randomly ask any question.
 You’ll have a better shot at the job if you know what questions to ask an interviewer.
 (It's another part of interview prep.)
-Avoid questions that show your ignorance about the company, or questions that ask for basic information that you could have Googled.
+Avoid questions that show ignorance about the company, or questions that ask for basic information that you could have Googled.

-Make your interview prep easy with our free Job Interview Prep Kit.
+Make your interview prep easy!
+Download our free Job Interview Prep Kit.